-Christine is the editor of our fortnightly newsletter for professionals in the residential building sector in NSW, Residential Focus.
+Christine is a construction and commercial litigator with 20 years' experience across residential, commercial and infrastructure asset classes.
+She is the editor of Residential Focus, a fortnightly newsletter for professionals in the residential building sector in NSW.

 Christine's experience includes:

 Christine’s government experience includes advising agencies in relation to:

 #Property, Planning & Development, #Construction, Infrastructure & Projects

 In this edition, we look at a recent court case that demonstrates the importance of a clear and thoughtfully drafted scope of work in a construction contract that includes the purpose for which the works are required.

 #Government, #Construction, Infrastructure & Projects, #Data & Privacy, #Planning, Environment & Sustainability

 In this special edition of our fortnightly publication, we reflect on both a tumultuous year for policymakers and on the delivery of government services and the changing times in which the government operates.

 Australia’s Foreign Relations Bill, which passed both houses last week, empowers the federal government to veto arrangements between Australian state and territory governments and foreign entities.
 We take a look at the key provisions.